Samagra-Development/Samagra-Website/src/pages/team/index.md

       Her experience of working at the grassroots as a part of Enactus and subsequently building the first-ever makerspace manual for educators under Project Prayogshala solidified her zeal to work in the social impact space.

       A strong belief in governance as a key lever of change and the opportunity to gain hands-on experience working with the government brought her to Samagra.
-Currently, she is part of the C4GT team in the Delhi office.
     image: /img/edited_img_7713.jpg
     linkedInProfile: https://www.linkedin.com/in/bhavya-berlia-936a8b128/
     name: Bhavya Berlia
-    project: C4GT
+    project: " "
   - bio: >-
       Chakshu holds a Bachelor's degree in Civil Engineering from Galgotias College of Engineering and Technology and an MTech in Structural